prakh0/prakh0.github.io/content/posts/Proxy.md

   - Performance is critical, and you want to avoid reflection overhead.
 - Use **Dynamic Proxies** when:
   - You have many interfaces to proxy.
-  - You want to add cross-cutting concerns (like logging, security) without cluttering your business logic.
+  - You want to add cross cutting concerns (like logging, security) without cluttering your business logic.
   - You want to leverage frameworks that use dynamic proxies (like Spring).

 ---